bangslosan/VTwoColumnController/README.md

 Personally I first saw this in the Pinterest app.

-This is some example code I threw together to check out how this would work before adding it into another app.
-Perhaps it can be made to be re-usable...

 # How to use this code

 1. Create a subclass of VTwoColumnViewController